gaurav-bhadane/Heart_Disease_Prediction_Model/README.md

-# Heart Disease Prediction Using Logistic Regression
+# Heart Disease Prediction Model Using Logistic Regression

 This Python code implements a logistic regression model to predict the likelihood of heart disease based on various features.
 It uses the scikit-learn library for data preprocessing, model training, and evaluation.